-- Integrate theories of art therapy with practical applications as evidenced by fieldwork and internship performance. - Understand and define the foundations, principles and therapeutic uses of art. - Apply analytical, evaluative and integrative skills of art, psychology and counseling. - Apply professional standards of conduct and business practices. - Successfully develop a grant proposal for an art therapy project or employment. - Articulate a personal view of art as therapy or art in therapy.
+- Integrate theories of art therapy and counseling with practical applications as evidenced by fieldwork and internship performance reviews. - Define and utilize the foundations, principles and therapeutic uses of art as evidenced by final thesis project.

+- Apply analytical, evaluative and integrative skills of art, psychology and counseling as evidenced progressively in all areas of fieldwork experience. - Apply professional standards of conduct and business practice as evidenced by fieldwork reviews. - Articulate a personal view of art as therapy and art in therapy as well as its integration within a counseling structure.
+This will be evidenced in the final art exhibition and thesis project presentation.